How B2B Manufacturers Generate Leads with Digital Marketing (2026 Guide)

 1. Define Your Goals and KPIs

-• Generating high-quality leads
+• Generating high-quality leads from target industries

-• Building brand awareness in niche markets
+• Increasing brand visibility in niche markets

-• Driving sales for new products
+• Promoting new products or services

-• Driving customer loyalty
+• Improving customer retention and loyalty

 Common KPIs for our manufacturing clients include: